Connect to ChatGPT #

 print(f"SYNTH_START|0|slt_voice_normal|{outstr}")

-Performing Functions mainly in Python and apply MMDAgent-EX as Frontend #
+Performing ASR and TTS in Python with MMDAgent-EX as the front end #

-• Perform speech recognition and response generation in script, and send the output text and motion commands via a message to MMDAgent-EX to make the CG avatar speak.
+- Perform speech recognition and response generation in Python, then send the resulting text and action commands to MMDAgent-EX to make the CG avatar speak.